 Both of the government-wide financial statements distinguish functions of the Town of Milton that are principally supported by taxes and intergovernmental revenues (governmental activities) from other functions that are intended to recover all or a significant portion of their costs through user fees and charges (business-type activities).
-The governmental activities of the Town of Milton include general government, public safety, highways and streets, public works and cemetery, education, health and human services, employee benefits, capital outlay, and culture and recreation.
+The governmental activities of the Town of Milton include general government, public safety, public works, education, health and human services, culture and recreation and library.
 The business-type activities of the Town of Milton include the Water, Sewer and Stormwater funds.